0Iexandr/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+JavaScript is a dynamic computer programming language

 ## Question 8